 Important

-• Only application in English language will be accepted
+• Only applications in the English language will be accepted.

 Review process

-The review process will be coordinated by a panel of 2 members of the ESC Working Group on Cardiac Cellular Electrophysiology Nucleus, who will assess the eligibility of the candidate and host institution and select appropriate external reviewers (outside of the Nucleus).
-Panel members may not be involved in any of the submitted applications, either as the applicant's supervisor or as the proposed host institution.
+The review process will be coordinated by a panel of two members of the WG CCE Nucleus and two appropriate external reviewers (to be selected by the two members of the WG CCE Nucleus).
+The panel will assess the eligibility of the candidate and host institution.
+Members of this panel may not be involved in any of the submitted applications, either as supervisor of the applicant, or as proposed host institution.

-The grading will have four items to score:
+The grading will be based on four criteria:

 • Quality of the application